opendocsg/slw-judgments-backfill/2003_SGHC_9/report.md

 102    Before concluding, I must briefly deal with the first information report made by the victim on 16 March 2002.

 103    In my view, despite the feature that the police report made by her on 16 March 2002 happened to mention only one offence of rape, the said feature did not lend itself to the inference that the other incidents did not take place.
-In Tan Pin Seng v Public Prosecutor [1998] 1 SLR 418 (G-I) at page 428, Yong Pung How CJ made the following comments in relation to the first information report:
+In Tan Pin Seng v Public Prosecutor <span class="citation">[1998] 1 SLR 418</span> (G-I) at page 428, Yong Pung How CJ made the following comments in relation to the first information report:

  It is a misconception to regard the first information report or police report as a document which should